fiji/fiji/README.md

 small as possible.
 In the basic version, Fiji is a portable application, i.e. it should run wherever you copy it.

-The starting point is the ImageJ launcher, which will launch Java, set up the environment, and call ImageJ.
+The starting point is the Fiji launcher, which will launch Java, set up the environment, and call ImageJ/ImageJ2.

 To pass arguments to ImageJ, just specify them on the command line.